rdpoor/mu/README.md

 === New Rules of render()

-Idea: Every ProcessingStream defines:
+Every MuStream defines:

-    bool is_defined_over(start_tick, end_tick)
+    bool render(buffer, start_tick);

-which returns true if the stream has any samples to contribute between start_tick (inclusive) and end_tick (exclusive).

-    void render(frame_buffer, start_tick)

-write frame_buffer.frames() samples into frame_buffer where the first frame is at start_tick.
-The target writes zeros over intervales wher it is not defined.

-OR

-write up to frame_buffer.frames() into the frame buffer where the first frame is at start_tick.
-The target does not write samples over intervals where it is not defined.

-OR

-    int render(frame_buffer, start_tick)

-write up to frame_buffer.frames() into the frame buffer where the first frame is at start_tick.
-The target does not write samples over intervals where it is not defined.
-The method returns the number of samples actually written.

-OR

-make the behavior defined by a compile time constant and see which works.

-=== Put some ideas to test.

-We can make a sequence of streams by attaching a delay to each stream and adding the delay to an adder stream.
-(We could also include gain for each input.)

-We can make an infinite loop without resorting to defining the extent of the source stream by making the extent be parameters to the loop:
+We define "the span of the buffer" to be start_tick (inclusive) to start_tick
++ buffer.frames (exclusive).

+The contract of render() is as follows:

+* If the intersection of the span of the stream and the span of the buffer equals the span of the buffer, render() overwrites all samples in the buffer and returns true.

+* If the intersection of the span of the stream and the span of the buffer is empty, render() does not touch the buffer and returns false.

+* Otherwise (the intersection fo the span of the stream and the span of the buffer is non-empty but less than the span of the buffer, render() writes the defined samples into buffer and writes zeros everywhere else and returns true;

+Design ponder: should I define a MuExtent class that captures the start and end times of a stream with a number of predicates on them (contains, intersects)?
+The only two streams I can think of that need to know the extent are Crop and Loop, and they can take extent arguments.
+I'll try without for starters.

+=== On LoopStream

+We should be able to loop a strem repeatedly:

    loop_sp.set_loop_duration(MuTick duration)
-   loop_sp.set_input_start(MuTick s0)
+   loop_sp.set_source_start(MuTick s0)
-   loop_sp.set_input_end(MuTick e0)
+   loop_sp.set_source_end(MuTick e0)

-This is equivalent to interposing a CropStream between the source and the loop, except that the LoopStream knows the start and end times of the intput.
+where s0 and e0 defined the start and stop points of the source stream.

-Do any other Streams need to know the extent?

 == Decreed

-bool mu::Stream.render(mu::FrameBuffer buffer, mu::Tick start_tick, bool is_new_event)
+bool mu::Stream.render(mu::FrameBuffer buffer,
+                       mu::Tick start_tick,
+                       bool is_new_event)

 instructs the receiver to write up to buffer.frames() samples into `buffer`, where buffer[0] corresponds to time `start_tick`.
 For any given tick, the receiver may not write a sample if the stream has an undefined value at that time.

 The method returns true if any samples were written into `buffer, false otherwise.